valentin-morice/slowrow/README.md

 This script will:

 - Start the Laravel API server (php artisan serve)
-- Start the Vue SPA dev server (npm run dev in the spa directory)
+- Start the React SPA dev server (npm run dev in the spa directory)

 Both servers will run in the background.
 Press Ctrl+C to stop them.

 ## Running Laravel Tests

 To run the backend (Laravel) tests:

 ```sh